Tractability Frontier of Data Complexity in Team Semantics: Dependence and independence logics

 \end{proof}

+It is worth noting that the last step of the proof of the above theorem does not seem to work under strict semantics.
+It is an open question whether Theorem \ref{thm13} holds under the strict semantics.

-We will next show that a slight relaxation on the form of the input formula immediately yields intractability of model-checking. \begin{theorem} The exists a formula $\varphi_1\vee \varphi_2$ such that $\varphi_1\in\bcindepfo$ and $\varphi_2$ is the conjunction of \textit{two} independence atoms whose model-checking problem is $\np$-complete. \end{theorem}
+We will next show that a slight relaxation on the form of the formula immediately yields intractability of model-checking. \begin{theorem} There exists a formula $\phi_1\vee \phi_2$ the model-checking problem of which is $\np$-complete and such that: